ossobuffo/switch-to-minimal/README.md

 `drush deploy` is invoked.
 It is perfectly harmless to keep this code around after you switch profiles; it will simply bail with the message “Current profile is already minimal.”

+It also provides the command `switch-to-minimal` which will perform the profile switch without invoking `drush deploy`.

+The command file will be installed in `${PROJECT_ROOT}/drush/Commands/contrib/switch_to_minimal`.

 ## Why would I need this?